lacklusterer/OOP_HistoryScraper/README.md

 ## 3. Inheritance

 ## 4. Polymorphism
+**Polymorphism** plays a crucial role in enhancing code *flexibility* and *reusability*.
+In our project, we used **polymorphism** to enable the `Manager` class to treat every `Page` object without concerning itself with the specific details of each `Page`'s functionality.

+By treating every `Page` object uniformly, the `Manager` class was able to interact with them using a common set of methods, independent of the specific details of each `Page`'s functionality.

+This *decoupling* of the `Manager` from individual `Page` implementations resulted in a more maintainable and extensible codebase, enabling seamless additions of new `Page` types in without modifying the Manager class.

 ## 6. Overloading and Overriding:
 Classes can have optional parameter.
 For example, `Date` has the attribute `moon` that tell if it's lunar date or not.
 Using overloaded constructor, we can create `Date` objects with different sets of input parameters for flexibility.